Shiffrin’s fall in Olympic giant slalom will stick with her

 It’s not simply about how rare these mistakes are.
 It’s about the sting that sticks with her.

-“I won’t ever get over this,” Shiffrin said Monday, her voice steady, after slowly making her way to the bottom of a course known as The Ice River at the Yanqing Alpine Skiing Center.
-“I’ve never gotten over any.”
+”I won’t ever get over this,” Shiffrin said, her voice steady, after slowly making her way to the bottom of a course known as The Ice River at the Yanqing Alpine Skiing Center. ”I’ve never gotten over any.”

 The giant slalom was the first women’s Alpine race on the schedule in Beijing – Shiffrin intends to enter all five – and she was hardly the only racer to encounter trouble.
 The second run went on without her; in all, 19 of the 80 first-run starters failed to finish.

-Sara Hector of Sweden — who leads the GS standings this season — was in first place with a first-leg time of 57.56 seconds, followed by Katharina Truppe of Austria at 57.86 and Federica Brignone of Italy at 57.98.
+Sara Hector of Sweden – who leads the GS standings this season – continued her recent run of success with the biggest win of her career later Monday, taking the gold with a two-run time of 1 minute, 55.69 seconds.

+Federica Brignone of Italy added a silver medal to the bronze she claimed behind Shiffrin four years ago.
+Lara Gut-Behrami of Switzerland was third for her second Olympic bronze.

 Marta Bassino of Italy, who won the World Cup giant slalom title last season and went two spots earlier than Shiffrin on Monday, fell on her left hip, slid down and spun around.

-Shiffrin, who is from Colorado, was the seventh racer out of the start gate, lost control coming around a left-turn gate and later blamed “trying to push it” and described her skiing there as “almost anxious.”
+Shiffrin, who is from Colorado, was the seventh racer out of the start gate, lost control coming around a left-turn and later blamed ”trying to push it,” describing her skiing as ”almost anxious.”

 She tried to right herself but could not.